arturpragacz/hass-cc-arturs-labels/README.md

 ## What does it do?

-Currently the primary functionality of this component is to make it possible for labels to form hierarchies.
+Currently this component makes it possible for labels to form hierarchies.
 Any label can become a child of any other label.
 This means that an entity that is assigned a child label by the user, will be assigned every parent label automatically by the system.
+Additionally it is possible to formulate dynamic rules for label membership, that will be automatically evaluated.

 ## Start guide